 Business school can be pretty expensive.
 But, finding ways to finance your MBA need not be overly complicated.
 Finding the money you need to finance your b-school education should include an exploration of scholarships, Federal Work Study (for those with demonstrated financial need), employer tuition reimbursement (if applicable), and federal loans.
 If you still have a void in your financial aid picture and need an MBA Loan to fill the gap, this article is intended to provide an overview of how these loans work and how to make an informed decision before borrowing.

 MBA loans are a form of graduate private student loans that are used to cover the costs of a graduate business degree.
-Keep in mind that there are federal loan options like the Direct Unsubsidized Loan, and the Grad PLUS Loan for graduate students can also be used to finance your education.
+Keep in mind federal loan options like the Direct Unsubsidized Loan, and the Grad PLUS Loan for graduate students can also be used to finance your education.
 These loans may often be recommended by your school’s financial aid office because there are a number of deferment and loan repayment programs associated with them.

 Graduate students can borrow up to $20,500 per year in the Direct Unsubsidized Loan program and up to the full cost of attendance (minus all other received aid) in the Grad PLUS Loan program, a loan that also requires a credit check.
 However, you should note that in today’s marketplace private lenders may offer rates that are lower than some of the federal student loans.
 Neither the Direct Unsubsidized Loan nor the Grad PLUS Loan are subsidized for graduate students.
 This means your loan will accrue interest and you will be responsible to repay that interest regardless of whether you borrow a federal or private student loan.
 Of course, you still have to qualify for these low rates based on your creditworthiness or that of your cosigner.

 To qualify for an MBA Loan you must meet certain minimum eligibility standards.
 These include the following:

 - U.S. citizen or permanent resident*